 Steve is a Supreme Court of Florida Certified Circuit Mediator and has mediated a myriad of pending lawsuits saving the litigants time, money and the uncertainty and acrimony involved in contested litigation.

-Steve enjoys spending time in the Florida Keys with his family and friends, golfing, the family’s Golden Doodle and Irish Wolfhound and singing bass with Barbershop Choruses and Quartets.
+Steve, having retired from the practice of law, enjoys spending time in the Florida Keys with his family and friends, golfing, the family’s Golden Doodle and Irish Wolfhound and singing bass with Barbershop Choruses and Quartets.

 After graduating from law school, Ken moved to Fort Lauderdale, Florida.
 He was admitted to the Florida Bar in April of 1972.
 He was admitted to practice before the United States District Court, Southern District of Florida in

 Ken’s community activities have included Tamarac and Coral Springs Little League Baseball, where Ken coached his three sons for many years, and served on the board.
 He is a member of the board of the McJunkin Family Charitable Foundation, a member of the board of the Community Foundation of Broward County, and has been a participant in the Broward County Guardian Ad Litem program.

 Ken’s main practice areas were Wills and Trusts, Estate Planning, Probate and Trust Administration, and Real Estate Law.